hideonbush-fake/Wireshark-Analysis/README.md

-# Wireshark Analysis (Snort)
+# Wireshark Analysis

 ## Objective
 This project focuses on leveraging Wireshark for network packet analysis and developing a custom Snort rule to enhance threat detection.
 By capturing and analyzing network traffic, I identified anomalies and potential security threats using targeted Wireshark filters.
-Additionally, I created and implemented a custom Snort detection rule to improve network security monitoring and response.

 ### Skills Learned

 - Use Wireshark to capture and analyze network packets for anomalies
 - Use Wireshark filters to isolate malicious activities
-- Wrote a custom detection rule in Snort to improve threat detection
 - Apply MITRE ATT&CK tactics to map adversary techniques in network traffic

 ### Tools Used

-- Wireshark - Snort - CiscoTalos Intelligence - VirusTotal - Google
+- Wireshark - CiscoTalos Intelligence - VirusTotal - Google

 ## Investigate the Statistics of the PCAP